TECHNOLOGIES AT YOUR COMMAND

 Print your document(s) from whichever lab computer you’re using.
 In most Windows-based software, this is usually done by clicking a printer icon (in the software’s tool bar) or by clicking FILE, then PRINT, in the software’s menu bar.VERY IMPORTANT: Then select either color or black-and-white printing in the pop-up window.
 Click the print button (or OK button) in the pop-up window.
 This sends your print job to the printer/photocopier.

 Once you’ve sent your print job(s) to the printer/photocopier (across from the computer lab), you will need to print the document(s) at the printer/photocopier.
-Click here for step-by-step printing instructions.
+Click here (or click the icon below) for step-by-step printing instructions.

 Connecting to our FREE wireless network